 Interior designers can purchase items and furnishings through catalogs and stores, but they could also make different industry contacts to receive discounts on some products.
 Depending on the project, an interior designer might need to meet with architects, inspectors, plumbers, electricians, painters and other specialists to coordinate plans and make sure all requirements are met.
 The designer oversees the installation of the interior space at different stages to make sure everything goes according to plan and make corrections as needed.
 Once the project is done, the client is brought in for a final inspection and approval.
 If the client requires any changes, the interior designer must complete them in a timely manner.

 Job Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), employment for interior designers was expected to grow 4 percent between 2014 and 2024 (www.bls.gov).
-The highest growth was predicted for interior designers working in specialized design companies.
+According to the U.S. Bureau of Labor Statistics (BLS), employment for interior designers was expected to decline five percent between 2019 and 2029 (www.bls.gov).
 The BLS stated that interior designers specializing in areas such as kitchen design and those working in high income areas might have the best job prospects.
-In 2015, the BLS reported an average annual salary of $55,510 for interior designers.
+In 2020, the BLS reported an average annual salary of $61,400 for interior designers.

 Interior designers may focus on residential, commercial, or industrial design, combining elements to create an environment suited to the clients' needs.
 They help clients select furnishings and may be required to meet with builders and other construction personnel.
-Slow job growth is expected from 2014 to 2024 in this field, but prospects should be better for interior designers employed by specialized design firms.
+Job decline is expected from 2019 to 2029 in this field, but prospects should be better for interior designers employed by specialized design firms.